 The royalty rate is the price a licensing partner is willing to pay for your intellectual property rights.
-Structuring how it’s calculated is just as important as determining the royalty rate amount.
+Calculating it is just as important as determining the royalty rate amount.
 The more critical or significant your IP is to revenue and profitability, the higher the royalty rate.
-But that’s not the only determining factor.
-Many things affect royalty rates including:
+But that's not the only determining factor.
+Many things affect royalty rates, including:

 - The cost of using similar IP's